Me, In Brief

 Making art

 Art helps me to make sense of what is difficult, and to find beauty in the everyday.
-It helped me to get over a breakdown.
+I particularly enjoy making pictures of people and places with stories.

 When I was 14, I submitted a painting to an adult competition in London and won a special award.
 It was a seascape, but also about people: a couple stood on one side, and a solitary figure on the other.
 I’ve never stopped being interested in connection / exclusion.